kkocdko/tlsimple/README.md

 # tlsimple

-Simple and tiny TLS support for Rust, using [Mbed-TLS](https://github.com/Mbed-TLS/mbedtls).
+Simple & tiny TLS support for Rust, using [Mbed-TLS](https://github.com/Mbed-TLS/mbedtls).

 ## Features

+- Out of the box.
+Only a C compiler is required (unlike OpenSSL which needs perl + autoconf + automake + many more).

-- With async and blocking support, server and client mode.
-Also provide `HttpsConnector` for Hyper client.
+- Async and blocking support, server and client mode.
+Also provide `HttpsConnector` for Hyper (0.14) client.

-- Lightweight, as a thin layer (< 2K Lines).
-Few dependencies.
+- Lightweight.
+As a thin layer (< 2K Lines) with few dependencies.
+Binary size about 700 KiB smaller than rustls, 2 MiB smaller than rust-openssl.

-- Easy to build, only a C compiler is required.
-Unlike OpenSSL (require perl + autoconf + automake + many more).
+## Performance

+WIP

 ## Roadmap